 Choose a reputable source

-Where are you downloading the music from?
 Many websites that offer music files aren’t very safe.
-For example, they might demand personal information before you can download the file.
-They might also download virus files onto your computer without you knowing about it.
+Some demand personal information before you can download the file.
+And, as described above, they might also download virus files onto your computer without you knowing about it.

 This is especially true of P2P programs.
-These programs are full of hackers and bad files that can destroy your computer.
+These programs are often full bad files that can destroy your computer.
 Be sure to research the website before downloading anything.
 If the website looks or feels weird, then it’s probably best to avoid it.

 Find online reviews

 If you found a music file on a website that you aren’t familiar with, then look for reviews of the website.
 Don’t look for reviews that talk about features and song selection.
 You should specifically look for reviews that mention viruses and malware.

 If you find any reviewers saying that malicious files are on the website, avoid it.
 Downloading just one file could destroy your computer.